-Although the exact causes behind dyslexia are not known, it believed that genes play an important role.
-Children are more likely to inherit the disorder if your parents, siblings, or other family members suffer from it.
+Although the exact causes behind dyslexia are not known, researchers of child psychology believe that genes play an imperative role.
+Children are more likely to inherit the disorder if their parents, siblings, or other family members suffer from it.

-Dyslexia cannot be cured and it is lifelong.
-However, with the right support and training, children with dyslexia can become successful students and adults.
+Dyslexia is incurable and affects a person throughout their life.
+However, with proper support and training, dyslexic children can become successful students and adults.

 Symptoms of Dyslexia

 It’s perfectly normal for children to struggle with connecting words and make sentences.
 While some children learn fast, others move at a slow pace.
 Since not all kids who learn slow have dyslexia, it is hard to diagnose it at such a young age.
 People can display dyslexia symptoms at any age, but it usually starts in childhood.

 It’s challenging to recognize the signs before your child starts schooling, but here are some early indications that you can look for to know whether or not your child has dyslexia.

 One of the first signs of the disorder is the child starting to speak at a late age.
 Most children start speaking basic words when they are 18 months old, so it might be a good decision to consult a doctor if your child is taking unusually long.
 Most of the time, they also mispronounce words or have difficulty finding differences between words.

 2. Difficulty in Reading

 Many children with dyslexia are intelligent but have difficulty learning to read.
 They might confuse similar-looking words or spell a word backward.

 3. Reversal of Words